grant-king/ML_progress/log.md

 **Thoughts:** Had a hard time adding logbook as environments and libraries kept breaking today.
 I hope it is about to start working but other things are now broken so I can't tell yet.

+Day 34: February 18, 2019

+**Today's Progress:** TPTM Refactoring day 1.
+Catching up on logging with builtin logging.

+**Thoughts:** Really, really frustrated trying to figure out why logbook won't work.
+Have uninstalled all traces and am on to refactoring chapter.
+Now trying to refactor notebook from Transcription repository while using builtin logging to make up for lost effort with Logbook.

 # **Links to work:**
 ## Exercism exercises
 #### Tournament